Juninho Quixadá: Career

 Born in Quixadá, Juninho Quixadá has previously played for Ferroviário, as well as for Bragantino, before moving in 2011 to Bulgaria.

-On 20 June 2011, Quixadá joined PFC Ludogorets Razgrad on a three-year contract for an undisclosed fee.
+On 20 June 2011, Juninho joined PFC Ludogorets Razgrad on a three-year contract for an undisclosed fee.
 He made his debut on 3 July in a 6–1 friendly win against Septemvri Simitli, playing 45 minutes on the right wing.

 Juninho made his league debut for Ludogorets against Lokomotiv Plovdiv on 6 August 2011.
 He scored his first competitive goal on 20 August in a 4–0 victory against Vidima-Rakovski.
 On 11 September, he scored twice in a 6–0 win over Slavia Sofia.
-On 28 November 2011, in a 2–2 away draw against CSKA Sofia, Quixadá netted his fourth goal of the season and assisted Ivan Stoyanov.
+On 28 November 2011, in a 2–2 away draw against CSKA Sofia, Juninho netted his fourth goal of the season and assisted Ivan Stoyanov.
 On 27 February 2014, he scored a last-minute goal against S.S.
 Lazio to bring the score to 3:3 and enable his team to advance to the 1/8 finals of the UEFA Europa League by 4:3 on aggregate.

-After almost 7 years in Ludogorets, Quixada left the club on 11 January 2018 due to mutual agreement.
+After almost 7 years in Ludogorets, Juninho left the club on 11 January 2018 due to mutual agreement.